Whats new onboard the Independence of the sea?

-Two slides the Cyclone and the Typhoon whizz down 3 stories of the ship.
+There are two slides on Independence of the Seas the Cyclone and the Typhoon.
+The Slides whizz down 3 stories of the ship.
 There is a minimum height requirement of 48”.
 Both of these slides are up on deck 13 alongside the Flowrider and the new Skypad.

 The new Skypad

 The skypad was a revolution in its self!
 A huge bungy jumping trampoline where you strap in and adorn a virtual reality head set.
 You can choose from different virtual reality worlds or launch in to space.
 One minute you can be crushing candy the next flying through space.